notou10/fid-clip-notou/README.md

 Reproduction from(thanks to) https://github.com/kynkaat/role-of-imagenet-classes-in-fid

+(due to
-(due to 1. pickle download issue, 2. want to calculate on generated sample not on-line generating)
+1. pickle download issue,
+2. want to calculate on generated sample not on-line generating with existing repository, I repoduced this repository)

 # prerequisites